 Academic Registration and Library Induction

-You must attend one of the college academic registration and information sessions listed on the timetable available to download at the bottom of this page.
+You must attend one of the college academic registration session listed on the programme of events document available to download at the bottom of this page.
 Each session lasts approximately 30 minutes.
 To ensure the sessions run smoothly please arrive promptly at the start time listed.

-Matriculation is the ceremony that marks your formal admissions to the University.
+Matriculation is the ceremony that marks your formal admission to the University.
 It is a statutory requirement that all students must matriculate as members of the University at the beginning of their course.
-Those who have already matriculated but are starting a new course at Wolfson are invited to join in the photographic session.
 Dress code is Academic Dress.
 Please note that this ceremony is not open to the public.
-Please see Key Events below for dates and times.

 President's Welcome and College Induction Meeting

-The President will welcome you all to the College,after which several of the College Officers will provide you with information about the College and their role here.
-This is followed by coffee and croissant.
-The session lasts around an hour.
+The President will welcome you to the College, after which several of the College Officers will provide you with information about the College and their role here.
+This is followed by coffee and croissants.
+The session lasts around one hour.

 College Welcome Dinner

-Please keep both dates listed free.
-At least a week before the dinners, you will receive an email providing you with the details of your College Adviser and inviting you to the dinner they will be attending .
-The dress code is smart-casual and you do not need to wear a gown
+Please keep both dates listed free and around a week before the dinners, you will receive an email providing you with the details of your College Adviser and inviting you to the dinner they will be attending .
+The dress code is smart-casual and you do not need to wear a gown.